Chiba Bank (OTCMKTS:CHBAY) Hits New 1-Year High at $37.38

-Shares of The Chiba Bank, Ltd. (OTCMKTS:CHBAY – Get Rating) hit a new 52-week high during mid-day trading on Monday .
-The company traded as high as $37.38 and last traded at $37.38, with a volume of 30 shares changing hands.
+The Chiba Bank, Ltd. (OTCMKTS:CHBAY – Get Rating)’s share price reached a new 52-week high during mid-day trading on Monday .
+The stock traded as high as $37.38 and last traded at $37.38, with a volume of 0 shares traded.
 The stock had previously closed at $37.38.

-Separately, Daiwa Capital Markets cut shares of Chiba Bank from an “outperform” rating to a “neutral” rating in a report on Wednesday, April 5th.
+Separately, Daiwa Capital Markets lowered Chiba Bank from an “outperform” rating to a “neutral” rating in a report on Wednesday, April 5th.

 The Chiba Bank, Ltd. engages in the business of banking services.
 The company offers general banking services including deposits, loans, domestic and foreign exchange transactions; and financial services such as leasing, securities brokerage, credit cards and others.
 It also develops software; and provides business management and staffing services.